bilbo443/BILBBET/PRESEASON_TESTING.md

 ---

+## Roleplay testing (2026-08-20) — a genuinely different kind of check

+Everything above tests whether the *code* works.
+This tests whether a real person's actual journey through the site works — registering, logging in, placing a bet, doing weekly tips, browsing without an account — walked through step by step against real rendered output, not just individual function calls in isolation.

+- [x] **Scenario 1: brand new user — register, get approved, place a first bet.** Worked correctly end to end, real bet placed at real odds.
+Two things worth knowing, not fixing: the very first account ever registered on a fresh deployment automatically becomes admin (correct, deliberate — there's no admin yet to approve anyone, but worth knowing explicitly rather than discovering it by accident), and registering isn't automatic after typing a username — you have to notice and click "First time?
+Create account" separately.
+      Confirmed the actual login error for a non-existent username is clear and correctly points there: `"No account with that username.
+      Try 'create account' below."`
+- [x] **Scenario 2: existing punter, weekly tipping picks.** Worked correctly once picks were made in the right order.
+Found one fragile (but currently unreachable) spot: `confirmTips()` fails completely silently — no error, no alert — if the round's tipping data hasn't finished loading yet.
+Not a live bug (the Confirm button doesn't exist in the UI until that data has loaded), but worth knowing it has zero user feedback if that assumption were ever violated by a future change.
+- [x] **Scenario 3: casual, logged-out browsing.** Clean confirmation that the team profile odds fix from earlier this session genuinely works in a real, sequential context — not just in isolation.
+- [x] **Real finding, found and fixed: the "Expect to lose more sucker" login alert.** Every returning punter with real betting history and under 500 carried-over clams got hit with a blocking native `alert()` on login — inconsistent with every other use of `alert()` in the app (all functional, none with personality), broken grammar, and would never have been caught by any of the function-level testing above since every test account used tonight was brand new.
+      Confirmed intentional (a friendly dig, not a leftover), then fixed properly rather than just left alone: grammar corrected, and changed from a blocking popup to a small, styled, dismissible banner matching the existing testing-phase-disclaimer pattern.
+      Tested four ways — the actual trigger condition, a healthy returning punter (correctly doesn't see it), a brand new punter (correctly doesn't see it), and dismissal — plus caught and fixed a real follow-on gap while building it: the banner needed clearing on logout too, or a second person logging into the same browser session could have briefly seen the previous person's leftover banner.
+- [ ] **Worth continuing if there's appetite**: an admin-side scenario (resolving bets, approving registrations, end-of-season archiving, walked through as a real session rather than individual function calls) and a mobile-specific pass haven't been done yet — the same method that found the login banner issue could plausibly find more in areas not yet walked through this way.

+---

 ## Phase 4 — final pre-season sweep (2026-10-06 to 2026-10-15)

 - [ ] **Let the scheduled Tuesday roster sweep actually run for real** at